What is a Short Sale?

 A seller must disclose if

-the home either IS a short sale or likely will be due to
+the home is either an existing short sale or likely be

 the market value.